 There's a huge irony in this in that such claims of being the most spiritual, or the 'only' spiritual, most often arise out of a misunderstanding of the description in Acts of the Pentecost event of conferring the Holy Spirit upon the disciples.
-The excitement of that moment gets translated today into excitement being the a necessary mark of the Spirit, a precursor for all of the other marks, including using hands as some kind of divine antennas.
+The excitement and high spirits of that moment get interpreted today into claims that excitement is a necessary mark of the Spirit, a precursor for all of the other marks, including using hands as some kind of divine antennas.
 I must confess the image that I see is that of a group of children saying "pick me", "pick me!"
 I don't think that's quite what Paul had in mind when he wrote in our reading from his letter to the Romans about being "children of God."
-Now I really don't have anything against various hand gestures as being representative of a sense of the Spirit moving within - but I do object to those who claim that not using such hand gestures indicates a lack of the Spirit moving within!
-I think the Spirit enters us through our hearts, not our fingers.
+Now I really don't have anything against various hand gestures as being representative of a sense of the Spirit moving within - but I do object to those who claim that not using such hand gestures a lack of the Spirit moving within!
+I think the Spirit enters us through our hearts and minds, not our fingers.

-In a similar way, speaking in tongues is now usually taken to mean uttering gibberish that only God can understand, and some denominations take such behaviour as the only way of being declared a Christian.
+In a similar way, speaking in tongues is now usually taken to mean uttering gibberish that only God can understand, and some faithful people take such behaviour as the only way of being declared a Christian.
 I often wish that people who fall into this mode of excited and exclusive behaviour would actually read their bibles instead of waving or thumping them!
-If they would actually read the text, they would discover that according to scripture such utterances are valid only when there is someone present to translate, and more especially that in the Pentecost event in Acts the tongues spoken were "natural languages", with people present who could understand those languages.
+When you actually read the text, you discover that according to scripture such utterances are valid only when there is someone present to translate, and more especially that in the Pentecost event in Acts the tongues spoken were "natural languages", with people present who could understand those languages.
 And lest there be any doubt or confusion, the text lists the languages that were used!
 And if anyone should believe that suddenly being able to speak in another language isn't miracle enough, I would invite that person to sit in on a Korean class at UBC!

-I guess we can understand why various churches would be keen to associate themselves with the Pentecost event, as we see that for Luke it was the real beginning of the church.
+I guess we can understand why various churches would be keen to associate themselves with the Pentecost event.
+It seems clear that for Luke the Pentecost event was the real beginning of the church.
 Luke was obviously well aware of the conflicts boiling in the church as to who was the first, who was the best, and even who was the only, and so it was vitally important to him to relate the Pentecost event at the very beginning of the document that details the growth and expansion of the church throughout the whole known world.
-For Luke it was crucial to point out that the beginning of the church was not a people-event, but a God-event, an event that could only occur in one place, the holy city of Jerusalem.
+For Luke it was crucial to point out that the beginning of the church was not a people-event, but a God-event, an event that although with global impact could only occur in one place, the holy city of Jerusalem.
 From there the church would expand and grow, through Judea, Samaria, and to the ends of the earth like expanding ripples on a pond when a stone is thrown in; but for Luke it could only have started in Jerusalem.